Chondria/SiB/docs/working-with-hooks.md

 ## Summary
 We used a double auction pallet to demonstrate how to couple substrate hooks to a pallet.
 We explored substrate pallet hooks and developed an understanding of:
 - different methods exposed by substrate `Hooks` trait.
+- how to use substrate `Hooks` in a pallet.
 - how hooks are executed by [frame-executive](https://paritytech.github.io/substrate/master/frame_executive/index.html).

 Substrate pallet hooks are a powerful and useful set of tools that can be used to add dynamism to runtime execution. `Hooks` are highly extensible facilitating different use cases.